 At BPACC, all our counselling services are individually tailored to our client’s needs.
 We operate from a Scientist Practitioner model, which means that all treatment modalities offered have evidence to show that they work well for your presenting issue.

 Your initial appointment will involve you collaborating with your provisional psychologist about your specific reasons for seeking counselling.
 Together you will develop a Treatment Plan, which will form a framework for your ongoing therapy.
-It will also serve as a reference point and will allow you to measure your progress and successes as you progress through the intervention.
+It will also serve as a reference point and will allow you to measure your progress and successes as you progress on your journey.

-As you approach the end of your treatment plan, your provisional psychologist will help you to consolidate everything you have learned, and the changes that you have made.
-You will both begin the process of planning for when you no longer need the services of MPACC.
+As you approach the end of your treatment plan, your provisional psychologist will help you to consolidate everything you have learned, and the changes that you have made (there will be many).
+You will both begin the process of planning for when you no longer need the services of BPACC.
 This is a dynamic and exciting process that will ensure you have all the tools necessary to continue your journey after your therapy comes to an end.